AbstractSDK/old-app-template/README.md

 # Abstract App Module Template
 This is a repository for developing an app using [Abstract-OS](https://abstract.money).
-It includes a template for the app module, as well as deployment scripts.
+It includes a template for the app module, deployment interfaces, and deployment scripts.

 ## Features
 - Abstracted handlers for `instantiate`, `query`, `execute`, `migrate`, and `replies`